makendym/java-lambda-runner/README.md

 # Java Lambda Runner

 A TypeScript-based AWS Lambda function that provides Java execution capabilities within a serverless environment.
 This project combines the power of Node.js and Java to create a flexible serverless solution.
+The Lambda function is exposed through an API Gateway endpoint, allowing you to compile and run Java code via HTTP requests.

 ## Features